NEVADA HOA REFORM COALITION

 MEET OUR FOUNDER

 Mike has demonstrated his commitment to fight for owner interests, not those of the developer or other typically influential parties.
 He won a landmark legal victory against Olympia, a local developer advancing Nevada HOA owner's free speech rights.
-He has served as an elected director on multiple HOA boards ranging in size from a 250 sub-association to a 4,000+ units master association.
+He has served as an elected director on multiple HOA boards ranging in size from a 250 sub-association to a 9,000+ units master association.
 Motivated by a sense of service, Mike has since 2015, been impacting local issues such as HOA reform, Clark County’s unfilled community park commitments, and flawed development agreement oversight.
+Mike was appointed in 2025 to serve on Nevada's CIC Task Force.

 Mike now uses his time, experience, and energy seeking reform of Nevada's HOA laws and its unique regulatory enforcement environment.